-The current COVID-19 pandemic has been aggravating the situation of deforestation in the Amazon, further endangering the survival of poor people and indigenous communities.
+The current COVID-19 pandemic has been aggravating the situation of deforestation in the Amazon, further endangering the survival of poor and local people.

 Brazil is currently the epicenter of the COVID-19 pandemic, with nearly 80 K deaths and more than 2 million cases.
 With the fire season that is about to arrive, their effects will further worsen Amazonian deforestation and breathing problems caused by the virus.